UnityTech/ads-infra-zookeeper/README.md

 (e.g is not serving requests anymore) the automaton will attempt to re-start it.
 The health check is performed via a simple  MNTR command issued locally.

-### Configuration
+The initial state will render the [**telegraf**](https://github.com/influxdata/telegraf) configuration and include the *zookeeper* input.
+The broker JVM will not be started until we get a first *kontrol* callback.

 Whenever a topology change is detected the ensemble will be gracefully turned off, re-configured and turned back on.
+This happens in a rolling fashion.

 ### Building the image